fidian/presentations/programming-merit-badge/index.md

 ---

-## Historical Dates
+## History

-2a.
-Brief history of programming with at least 3 milestones.
+2a: Give a brief history of programming, including at least three milestones related to the advancement or development of programming.

+Notes:

+Bucky needs Scouts to come prepared, hopefully with notes.

 ----